zewdu444/space_travelers/README.md

 In order to run this project you only need:

-- latest web-browser
+- Have a working and updated browser
+- Have a local version control like git install on your computer
+- Have an account and sign in on GitHub, as online/remote version control system
-- node.js and npm
+- Basic knowledge in JS and React JS

 ### Install

 To install this project in your local machine use

-> <p> npm i </p>
-> npm run build
+- Clone the git repo using this command: `git clone https://github.com/zewdu444/space_travelers.git`

 ### Usage

 To run the project, execute the following command:

-> In visual studio code open terminal then write "npm start" after on your browser open "http://localhost:3000".
+- In visual studio code open terminal then write "npm start" after on your browser open "http://localhost:3000".
+### Run tests

+- `npx stylelint "/*.{css,scss}"**`: To test css code
+- `npx eslint .` : To test Eslint Report

+### To test the application

+- `npm install --save-dev jest`
+- `npm test`

 ## 👥 Authors <a name="authors"></a>